Lately, we’ve been getting a lot of questions about toothbrushes — especially the bristles.

 What we know

-Microplastics are released during brushing
+- Microplastics are released during brushing

-Exposure in the mouth occurs
+- Exposure in the mouth occurs

-Some particles are very small
+- Some particles are extremely small

 What we don’t yet know

-How much is absorbed into the body
+- How much is absorbed into the body

-The long-term health impact from toothbrush use specifically
+- The long-term health impact from toothbrush use specifically

 Context matters